mOSCAR: A Large-scale Multilingual and Multimodal Document-level Corpus: Training a multilingual multimodal language model

 \section{Training a multilingual multimodal language model}

-We train a multilingual Flamingo-like model on mOSCAR.
+We train a multilingual Flamingo-like model on mOSCAR that we call multilingual Open Flamingo.
 As adding captioning data to training data has been shown to improve zero-shot performance \citep{mckinzie2024mm1}, we additionally train on LAION-400M, which we re-captioned using BLIP \citep{li2022blip}, filtered with CLIP score \citep{radford2021learning} and translated using distilled NLLB-600M \citep{visheratin2023nllb} following the proportion of languages found in mOSCAR.
-We use Gemma-2B \citep{team2024gemma} as the underlying language model and we train the model on 35M mOSCAR documents and 70M randomly sampled image-text pairs.
-We also train a model on 300M image-text pairs as a comparison baseline.
+We use Gemma-2B \citep{team2024gemma} as the underlying language model and we train the model on 50M mOSCAR documents and 100M randomly sampled image-text pairs.
+We also train a model on 300M image-text pairs, a model trained on 35M WIT \citep{srinivasan2021wit} documents and 70M text-image pairs and a model trained on 50M mOSCAR documents from the English subset and 100M English image-text pairs as comparison baselines.
 We additionally compare with OpenFlamingo-3B-MPT \citep{awadalla2023openflamingo} as the \textit{translate-test} baseline.
 The full list of languages for training and the implementation details can be found in Appendix~\ref{sec:impl-details}.